-- 504.1 If the SR's for the event allow the controlled making of route notes by the crews, or by an authorised service provider, which may include VIDEO footage, using standard production-type vehicles while respecting the Road Traffic laws and the landowners.
-These route notes will be permitted on events but have no official status nor do they override any instruction given in the Road Book.
-Refer ASSR 502. - 504.2 More than one crew entered for the event may share a vehicle during reconnaissance, with the permission of the Clerk of the Course.Only bona fide competitors may partake in the reconnaissance, no passengers allowed. - 504.3 Reconnaissance must take place within the timetable (open and closing time of each stage) and sequence as specified in the reconnaissance schedule.
+- The NRC will allow a One Pass reconnaissance of the route, if the organisers supply a set of safety notes. a Two Pass reconnaissance is mandatory on events where the organiser does not supply Safety Notes. - 504.2 More than one crew entered for the event may share a vehicle during reconnaissance, with the permission of the Clerk of the Course - Only bona fide competitors may partake in the reconnaissance, no passengers allowed. - 504.3 Reconnaissance must take place within the timetable (open and closing time of each stage) and sequence as specified in the reconnaissance schedule.

 Participation in reconnaissance is not compulsory. - 504.4 During reconnaissance, there shall be control marshals at the start of each special stage to record the number of passages, although further checks may also be carried out within special stages. - 504.5 The maximum speed limit of 60 km/h is imposed on all special stages during reconnaissance, although the organiser is free to specify a lower speed in the regulations.
-A system of monitoring the speed, route conformity and position of reconnaissance cars during a reconnaissance of special stages by means of GPS tracking devices may be used together with conventional speed monitoring devices. - 504.6 The starting order and interval will be determined by the Clerk of the Course and will be based on the preliminary Start List.
+A system of monitoring the speed, route conformity and position of reconnaissance cars during a reconnaissance of special stages by means of GPS tracking devices may be used together with conventional speed monitoring devices.

+- The starting order and interval will be determined by the Clerk of the Course and will be based on the preliminary Start List.
 If a competitor is not in his/her correct position, he/she will fall back in the start order and may not make up positions within that specific stage.
 Subject to a competitor allowing another competitor to pass in the stage or a competitor being delayed during liaison, where possible the initial start order is to be retained for the duration of reconnaissance. - 504.7 In the event that a competitor is unable to maintain consistent speed over the stages for whatever reason, such competitor may elect to move over and allow the following competitor to pass so as not to unduly impair the progress of this competitor.
 This revised road order should ideally be maintained for the remainder of reconnaissance. - 504.8 It is emphasised that reconnaissance is not practice.
 Competitors are reminded that the stages are open to the public during reconnaissance and therefore traffic from the opposite direction should be anticipated at any time.
 All road traffic laws must be strictly adhered to throughout reconnaissance and the safety and rights of other road users, as well as the landowners, must be respected.
-Competitors are also expected to be courteous towards one another and do whatever they can to ensure all competitors have an opportunity to complete the reconnaissance without being unduly impaired. - 504.9 While on the stages the following actions will be penalised: - a) Driving in the opposite direction to the stage, including reversing in the stage; - b) Stopping in the stage without due consideration for the following competitors; - c) Exceeding the maximum speed limit for the reconnaissance (especially repeatedly). - d) Driving without due consideration for other road users or competitors; - e) Found to have done more than the prescribed number of passes;
+Competitors are also expected to be courteous towards one another and do whatever they can to ensure all competitors have an opportunity to complete the reconnaissance without being unduly impaired. - 504.9 While on the stages the following actions will be penalised: - a.
+Driving in the opposite direction to the stage, including reversing in the stage; - b.
+Stopping in the stage without due consideration for the following competitors; - c.
+Exceeding the maximum speed limit for the reconnaissance (especially repeatedly). - d.
+Driving without due consideration for other road users or competitors; - e.
+Found to have done more than the prescribed number of passes;